hyperbayse/filing/README.md

 But currently, below are the already integrated function in the application:

+## Installation
+By simply

-**sort:** is used for quick text sorting in a file either by ascending or descending **search:** used to search for a particular text string in a file and extract the information related for such text for easy access
+-   **sort:** is used for quick text sorting in a file either by ascending or descending.
+-   **search:** used to search for a particular text string in a file and extract the information related for such text for easy access.
-**count:** best used to count the number of occurence a particular text string appears in a file **display:** used to print out the text content of a file to the terminal.
+-   **count:** best used to count the number of occurence a particular text string appears in a file.
+-   **display:** used to print out the text content of a file to the terminal.
 It is mostly suited for terminal user.

 while others will be shipped in very soon